LAxemann/LAxemann_ReaperScripts/Various/LAx_SlipView/ReadMe.txt

 //====================================================================================================================================================
 Installation:
+	If you've downloaded SlipView via ReaPack, all actions should be available and you're ready to go, jump to step 4.
+	Otherwise:

 	1. Drag the contents of the .zip archive into AppData\Roaming\REAPER\Scripts (You can get to the REAPER folder by clicking on "Options > Show resource path in explorer/finder")